Aussie legend says Kyrgios can win Wimbledon

 Pat Rafter, a two-time Wimbledon finalist, also backed his compatriot to one day win the grass court grand slam.

-"I know that talent-wise, he's as good as I have seen in the last 20 years," Rafter told CNN's Open Court.
+"I know that talent-wise, he's as good as I have seen in the last 20 years," the twice US Open champion told CNN's Open Court.
 "He can be No. 1 in my mind."

-Rafter -- who retired in 2014 -- admits, however, that the unpredictable Kyrgios needs to combine a disciplined lifestyle with mental toughness if he is to make good on his potential.
+Rafter -- who retired in 2002 before a brief comeback in 2014 -- admits, however, that the unpredictable Kyrgios needs to combine a disciplined lifestyle with mental toughness if he is to make good on his potential.

-"He's a real mystery to me at the moment," said Rafter, who is taking part in the Champion's Tennis tournament at London's Royal Albert Hall this weekend.
+"He's a real mystery to me at the moment," said Rafter, who last week took part in the Champion's Tennis tournament at London's Royal Albert Hall.
 "I don't know how he's coping with things mentally."

 "He's got the potential, we all know that, but is he training hard?
 Is he doing all the right things?
 Is he mentally prepared?
 I can't answer those questions.
 I don't know how he's going to go."